MicrosoftDocs/fabric-docs/docs/data-science/model-scoring-predict.md

 The “Apply model” prompt includes an option to generate PREDICT code with prepopulated parameters using an interactive scoring wizard.
 The wizard walks users through a series of steps to select the source data for scoring, map it correctly to the model’s inputs, specify the destination for the model’s outputs, and create a notebook that will generate scores using PREDICT.

 > [!NOTE]
-> The scoring wizard is currently supported only for models that have been saved in the MLFlow format with their model signatures populated.
+> The scoring wizard is currently supported only for models that have been saved in the MLflow format with their model signatures populated.
 For other models, please use the customizable code template provided on the model version’s page, or consult documentation for calling PREDICT directly from a notebook.

 To use the scoring wizard, navigate to the artifact page for a given model version and click “Apply this model in wizard” from the “Apply model” dropdown.
 The interface will guide you through the following steps.